 9. Technical Migration

-During website migration, consider the following points:
+During site migration, consider the following points:

 - Update internal links and verify your robots.txt file.